 How to Get to Proctor, VT

-• If you are traveling by car: Proctor is off U.S. Route 7, about 10 minutes from Rutland, 1 hour from Middlebury, and 2 hours from Burlington or Albany, NY.
+• If you are traveling by car: I usually take U.S. Route 7—Proctor’s just 10 minutes from Rutland, about an hour from Middlebury, and two hours from either Burlington or Albany.
+It’s a beautiful drive, especially in the fall.

-• By Air: Fly into Rutland–Southern Vermont Regional Airport (RUT) or Burlington International Airport (BTV) for regional and domestic access.
+• By Air: You can fly into Rutland–Southern Vermont Regional Airport (super close) or into Burlington International (BTV) for more options.
+Either way, you’ll be enjoying mountain views in no time.

 Where to Stay in Proctor, VT